matildasmeds/vim_and_dotfiles/README.md

 # vim_setup
-My  current vim-config &amp; submodules
+My  current vim-config &amp; submodules.

 Decided to include tmux setup in this repo, as it is closely linked to vim setup.

     install vim